Thursday, April 9, 2026

 This was the first winter Charlie and his family lived in the company house on North Hillside Avenue.
 A cracker box three-bedroom on a quarter-acre lot, it was owned by the Hercules Powder Company plant up the street.
 Charlie’s dad got transferred there from a small town in upstate New York just before Charlie turned eight.
 That was early last spring.
 Now it was 8 months later, in the middle of winter, and Charlie had become a compact 9-year-old with colossal sports aspirations.

-“The line held together pretty well that time, Frank,” Chip Cipolla, the Giants’ long-time radio announcer said, “but they don’t call him Fran the Scram for nothing.
+“The line held together pretty well that time, Frank,” Chip Cipolla, the Giants’ long-time radio announcer said.
+“But they don’t call him Fran the Scram for nothing.
 Eventually he’ll take off like a Chinese rocket.”

-Earlier that morning, as his kid brother watched complacently out the round window drawing, little pictures with his finger in the breath-induced fog, Charlie made large piles of snow just to the left of the tin-roof garage.
+Earlier that morning, as his kid brother watched complacently out the round window, drawing little pictures with his finger in the breath-induced fog, Charlie made large piles of snow just to the left of the tin-roof garage.
 All about hip-deep, Charlie took great care as he piled handful after handful in the same place he’d stood with his siblings two months earlier while their mom took pictures of them in their Halloween costumes.
 After finishing two or three piles, Charlie’s mom called him in and offered him a cup of hot chocolate, which he slurped just cautiously enough to avoid burning his tongue.
 Wrapping his fingers tightly around the Smokey Bear mug, he shook the hoarfrost from his soul and warmed his innards.

 A day or two after his family moved, Charlie uneasily anticipated his first day in his new school.
 Somewhat of a timid boy, Charlie worried a lot about it.
 But his mom assured him that everything would be fine.
 “Listen, honey,” she said in her naturally reassuring way.
 “I moved when I was 15, and I know it’s not fun.
 But I made friends, and so will you.
 I promise.”